-The Commission organizes on the 9th of September a stakeholder dialogue on this topic in Brussels.
-This stakeholder dialogue is also one of the actions announced in the response of the Commission to the ECI’Right2Water’.
+The Commission organised on 9 September 2014 and on 12 October 2015 stakeholder dialogues on this topic in Brussels.
+This stakeholder dialogue was also one of the actions announced in the response of the Commission to the ECI’Right2Water’.

 A clear set of benchmarks on water quality and services will improve the transparency and accountability of water services providers by giving citizens access to comparable data on key economic, technical and quality performance indicators of water operators.
 Better information can empower citizens by allowing them to follow and participate more actively in water management decisions that are - for the most part - taken at national, regional or local level.

-The dialogue aims to exchange experiences and to reflect on how benchmarking of water quality and services could be further developed in a useful manner.
+The dialogue aimed to exchange experiences and to reflect on how benchmarking of water quality and services could be further developed in a useful manner.

 If you would like to know more about this exercise, please send a message to EC-WATER-BENCHMARKING@ec.europa.eu.

 More documents with information about these dialogues can be found on: